galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 > > ![Scatter plot comparison](../../images/bulk-deconvolution-evaluate/scatterplot-compare.png "Scatter plot comparison between Music and NNLS")
 > >
 > > 1.
 Comparing scatter plots, the MuSiC tool has the most accurate results since the points fall closer onto the x=y line
 > > 2.
-Both scatter plots show alpha cells having the highest proportion by a large margin
+Both scatter plots show `alpha` cells having the highest proportion by a large margin
 > > 3.
-In both plots, only the top 6 cell types are predicted accurately, the rest are predicted as 0.
-This is likely due to how small the proportions of these cell types are
+The MuSiC tool seems to handle all cell types well.
+However, NNLS appears to struggle predicting the proportions of beta cells, with many of the samples being predicted as having a proportion of 0.
 > >
 > {: .solution}
 >